krnb/hugo-noobsec/content/_index.md

 ## What's new?

-[11 - June - '22 ] - Website updated to include more flexibility and ease of navigation
+[12 - June - '22 ] - Website updated to include more flexibility and ease of navigation

+[12 - June - '22 ] - [Windows PrivEsc Cheatsheet](/privesc-windows) has been updated

-[15 - October - '21 ] - [Introduction to Active Directory](/activedirectory/ad-intro) has been added
+[12 - June - '22 ] - [AD Enumeration Cheatsheet](/ad-cheatsheet) has been added